 Master of Science in Computer Science (CISC)

-The M.S. in Computer Science is a 36 credit-hour program.
+The Master of Science in Computer Science is a 36 credit-hour degree program at Nova Southeastern University’s Graduate School of Computer and Information Sciences (GSCIS).
 It is designed to give students advanced knowledge of the field and to provide an enduring foundation for future professional growth.
-The program blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.
+Offered online and on-campus in South Florida, the M.S. in Computer Science blends theory and practice into a learning experience that develops skills applicable to complex real-world problems.

 Graduates are able to (1) communicate computer science concepts, designs, and solutions effectively and professionally; (2) apply knowledge of computing to produce effective designs and solutions for specific problems; (3) identify, analyze, and synthesize scholarly literature relating to the field of computer science; and (4) use software development tools, software systems, and modern computing platforms.